Shugur-Network/nw-nips/NIP-YY.md

 ## Abstract

 Nostr Web Pages (NWP) allows publishing static websites as Nostr events.
-HTML, CSS, and JavaScript are stored as immutable events, while page manifests and site indexes use parameterized replaceable events to maintain current references.
+Web assets (HTML, CSS, JavaScript, fonts, etc.) are stored as regular events (kind 1125), page manifests (1126) define routes, the entrypoint (11126) provides the current entry to a site, and the site index (31126) maps routes using addressable events.
 This enables decentralized, verifiable, and censorship-resistant websites.

 ## Motivation